NIH-Supported Study Finds Novel Pathway May Open Doors for New Blood Pressure Treatments – 1

 Narrator: This is NIH Health Matters.
 I’m Joe Balintfy.
 Researchers have made a basic scientific finding in mice that improves the understanding of a metabolic pathway involved with high blood pressure, or hypertension.

 Zeldin: Targeting this pathway might lead to new therapies, new treatments for hypertension.

 Narrator: Dr. Darryl Zeldin is the Acting Clinical Director at the National Institute of Environmental Health Sciences.

 Zeldin: The study gave us a better understanding of the basic physiology and will lead to additional studies in humans that target this pathway.

-Narrator: And the lower number, in this example 90, is the diastolic pressure, when the heart is at rest between beats.
-For more information on blood pressure, the risks associated with high blood pressure, and how to prevent or treat hypertension, visit www.nhlbi.nih.gov.
+Narrator: He explains researchers found that increasing certain proteins in the blood vessels of mice, relaxed the vessels, lowering the animal’s blood pressure.
+For more information on this study, visit www.niehs.nih.gov.
 Health Matters is produced by the National Institutes of Health, part of the U.S. Department of Health and Human Services.

 NIH Audio offers free audio news programs from the National Institutes of Health, your reliable source for health information.

 All NIH Audio content is in the public domain and can be used without charge or restriction provided that it is not used to misrepresent our agency nor used to suggest we endorse any private organization, product, or service.